Installing Veeam Backup for AWS from AMI

 - In the AWS services section, expand the All services menu and navigate to Compute > EC2.

-Choose the necessary product edition (Free, Paid or BYOL) and click Select.
+Switch to the Community AMIs tab, choose the necessary product edition (Free, Paid or BYOL) and click Select.
 For more information on product editions, see Licensing.

 - In the Network and Subnet fields, specify an Amazon VPC and subnet to which the backup appliance will be connected.
 You can either select an existing Amazon VPC and subnet, or create a new Amazon VPC and subnet.